nihalxofficial/RentEase-Client/README.md

-# RentEase — Property Rental & Booking Platform (Client)
+# RentEase — Property Rental & Booking Platform

-RentEase is a full-stack property rental and booking platform where tenants can discover, favourite, and book rental properties, owners can list and manage their properties, and admins can moderate the entire platform.
+RentEase is a full-stack property rental and booking platform where tenants can discover, favourite and book rental properties, owners can list and manage their properties and admins can moderate the entire platform.
 This repository contains the **frontend (client-side)** codebase built with Next.js.

 🌐 **Live URL:** [https://rentease-flash.vercel.app](https://rentease-flash.vercel.app)